NBISweden/grave/README.md

 ## Brief description

 `grave` is a Nextflow workflow for mapping, genotyping, and variant calling ancient or modern samples against a pangenome graph.
-The steps are shown graphically [here](#pipeline-overview).
 A Wiki with more detail is found [here](https://github.com/NBISweden/grave/wiki).

 In normal use, the inputs to `grave` are a pangenome graph in `.gbz` format and a `.csv` samplesheet (listing either paired-end or pre-merged FASTQ data).